carstenSpraener/upe/examples/Readme.md

 # WARNING!
 Highly under construction

-__The projects in this dirctory are highly under cunstructions.
+__The projects in this dirctory are highly under construction.
 The purpose of the projects is to test the implementation of upe-code, upe-rest, upe-angular-frontend and the cgV19-Cartridge for upe.__

-But of course you can look around and get an idea of how thinks are ment to be used.
+But of course you can look around and get an idea of how thinks are meant to be used.
 But please _do not blame me for code in this directory_.

 ## The projects are: